-That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities.
+- That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities. - In this condition of registration, the meaning of "material" is based on generally accepted accounting practice. - 2.
+That the banking group's insurance business is not greater than 1% of its total consolidated assets.